 Curtilage - Wikipedia In common law, the curtilage of a house or dwelling is the land immediately surrounding it, including any closely associated buildings and structures, but excluding any associated "open fields beyond"

 curtilage - Meaning in law and legal documents, Examples and FAQs . . .
-Curtilage refers to the area immediately surrounding a home or building that is considered part of the property This includes things like yards, gardens, and driveways It is important in law because it can affect privacy rights and property protections Why is curtilage important in property law?
+Curtilage refers to the area immediately surrounding a home, which is considered part of the home for various legal reasons This concept is important because it helps determine what areas are protected from government searches without a warrant

 In Law, what is Curtilage? (with picture) - MyLawQuestions Curtilage is an area immediately surrounding a dwelling which is considered part of the dwelling in the eyes of the law in many regions, despite the fact that it is actually outdoors